Landed cost

 Understand landed cost and learn how to use Digital River's landed cost feature

-During checkouts, Digital River's landed cost feature allows you to present customers with a transaction's landed cost.
+Digital River's landed cost feature allows you to present customers with a transaction's landed cost during checkout.

 Once you set up the landed cost feature, it's triggered when the necessary preconditions are met.
-After the feature is activated, Digital River's landed cost service generates a calculation and we return that landed cost calculation in checkouts so you can display it to customers.
+After the feature is activated, Digital River's landed cost service generates a calculation, which we return to the checkouts so you can display it to customers.

 What is landed cost?